copier-org/copier/README.md

 **Arguments**:

 - **src_path** (str):
     Absolute path to the project skeleton.
-May be a version control system URL
+May be a version control system URL.

 - **dst_path** (str):
-    Absolute path to where to render the skeleton
+    Absolute path to where to render the skeleton.

 - **extra_paths** (list):
     Optional.
-Additional directories to find parent templates in
+Additional directories to find parent templates in.

 - **data** (dict):
     Optional.
-Data to be passed to the templates in addtion to the user data from a `copier.yml`.
+Data to be passed to the templates in addtion to the user data from a `copier.toml`.

 - **exclude** (list):
     Optional.
 A list of names or shell-style patterns matching files or folders